git-town/git-town/website/tutorial.md

 * push the updated _master_ branch to the repository (so that your changes are available to Bob and Alice in return)
 * remove the _password-reset_ branch from your local machine and the repository

-This requires from 7-9 individual Git commands.
+This requires between 10-15 individual Git commands.
 Git Town provides a single, convenient command for this as well:
 `git ship reset-passwords`.

-After running this, your feature is now safely merged as a single additional commit on the _master_ branch, then the old feature branch is cleaned up everywhere, and you and the repository are ready for the next feature.
+After running this, your feature is now safely merged as a single additional commit on the _master_ branch, the old feature branch is cleaned up everywhere, and you and the repository are ready for the next feature.